June 23 - 29, 2013: Issue 116

 Submissions should be in writing and addressed to the General Manager by 5pm on the closing date.
 (Closing date is July 3rd, 2013)

-All documents pertaining to this proposal listed, (as required), At: HERE
+All documents pertaining to this proposal listed, (as required), were at: HERE

 This seems similar to the approved in April 2013 and rubber stamped in June 2013 Stage 2 Oceanvale Development with all documents on the JRPP website (as required) at: HERE